Quad County Career Pathways Consortium

 The Career Pathways program provides pre-collegiate students with career and technical training.
 Articulation agreements—formal transfer agreements between IRSC and local school districts—give students who successfully complete Career Pathway/CTE Academies at the secondary level eligibility for college credit or clock hours at the post-secondary level.

 Career Pathways credit is valid for 36 months following high school graduation.
-To receive college credit, schedule an appointment with an IRSC advisor to indicate completion of a Career Pathways Academy and to meet all of the IRSC admissions requirements.
+To receive college credit, schedule an appointment with an IRSC Success Coach or an IRSC advisor to indicate completion of a Career Pathways Academy and to meet all of the IRSC admissions requirements.
 If courses articulate toward your IRSC degree or certificate program, credit will be verified and applied to your student record.
 This is a one-time, permanent evaluation.
 Consult with your IRSC advisor for details.

 Career Pathway Partnerships